pauluswi/horten/README.md

 - Each transaction is processed in a separate goroutine using the go keyword.
 - A ```sync.WaitGroup``` ensures the main function waits for all transactions to complete.
 - The sync.Mutex ensures that only one goroutine can update an account's balance at a time.
-- Simulates acquiring and releasing locks without connecting to a real Redis server.

 ```go
   // Account represents a bank account